getify/Functional-Light-JS/apA.md

 A similar performance problem arises when our arrays are async/lazy (aka Observables), processing values over time in response to events (see Chapter 10).
 In this scenario, only a single value comes down the event stream at a time, so processing that discrete value with two separate `filter(..)`s function calls isn't really such a big deal.

-But, what's not obvious is that each `filter(..)` method produces a separate observable.
+But what's not obvious is that each `filter(..)` method produces a separate observable.
 The overhead of pumping a value out of one observable into another can really add up.
 That's especially true since in these cases, it's not uncommon for thousands or millions of values to be processed; even such small overhead costs add up quickly.

 The other downside is readability, especially when we need to repeat the same series of operations against multiple lists (or Observables).
 For example: